juliend88/Docker/bundle-toolbox/README-EN.md

 ### Time Synchronisation

-To meet this need we have chosen to use NTP.
+We have chosen to use NTP.
 NTP container is used here so that all of your instances without access to the internet can be synchronized to the same time and access to **a server time**.

 To go further, here are some helpful links :
   * http://www.pool.ntp.org/fr/

 ### Job Scheduler
-To meet this need we have chosen to use Rundeck.
+We have chosen to use Rundeck.
 The Rundeck application will allow you **to schedule and organize all jobs** that you want to deploy consistently on all of your holding via its web interface.
 In our case we wanted to give you the opportunity to set up a script to back up your servers as we saw in the *bundle* Duplicity (next version of the toolbox).

 To go further, here are some helpful links :